Navigating the intricacies of estate planning can feel like navigating a labyrinth without a map.

 Additionally, it is a good idea to have a scanned copy of all documents stored on a secure server.

-Problem: What will happen if nobody can find your estate planning documents?
+What will happen if your estate planning documents cannot be located?

 Solution: One common misconception people have is that there is some sort of estate planning document repository where your documents are on record.